GIJack/harbor-wave/README.md

 harbor-wave
 =============

-STATUS: in progress. get,set,print-config, and list commmands all implemented and usable.
-TODO: create/destroy
+STATUS: early-alpha.
+All commands now implemented, largely untested and documentation and autocomplete not done

 Harbor Wave is a Utility for the Digital Ocean(https://digitalocean.com), cloud service, to rapidly spin up and destroy droplets based on custom templates.